HelloKitty/Easyception/README.md

 # Easyception

-A library that provides a fluent API for managing exceptions.
+A library that provides a fluent API for managing exceptions with C# 6.
+(Must have C# 6 to use the API)

 ## Setup

 To use this project you'll first need a couple of things:
   - Visual Studio 2015
+  - C# 6

 ## How To Use